Keeping your Child Nourished

 SNAP (Supplemental Nutrition Assistance Program)

 SNAP (Supplemental Nutritional Assistance Program) may be of help to you.
+To see if you are eligible, complete a benefits screening.
 If you meet the eligibility requirements, this program provides low-income families with assistance by issuing electronic benefits transfer (EBT) cards that can be used to purchase nutritious food at authorized retail food stores.
 You can apply online or you can contact the local Board of Social Services.
 Food stamps are available to low-income households, including families, couples without children, individuals, seniors, disabled persons, legal immigrants and victims of family violence.
 For more information click HERE or call 1-800-687-9512.